Guide

 Key takeaways

-• Register for a Certificate of Authority through the New York State Department of Taxation and Finance before collecting any sales tax, then file returns at your assigned frequency (monthly, quarterly, or annually) even if you had no taxable sales.
+• Register for a Certificate of Authority through the New York State Department of Taxation and Finance before collecting any sales tax, then file returns at your assigned frequency—monthly, quarterly, or annually—even if you had no taxable sales that period.

-• Recognize that clothing under $110 is exempt from the 4% state tax (though local taxes may still apply), and most professional services like consulting and legal work are not taxable in New York.
+• Recognize that clothing and footwear under $110 per item is exempt from the 4% state tax, and most professional services such as consulting, legal, and accounting work are not taxable in New York.

 How much is sales tax in New York?